-- Inspection Application Form - Declaration of Statutory Compliance - Any documentation supporting the Declaration in areas such as registration of the wider institution, insurance, employment and data compliance - Data management policies and protection systems including GDPR compliance if applicable - Any document including the language centre's policy regarding the sourcing and use of technological systems - Any documentary evidence of compliance with copyright laws; for example any agreement with a national or international copyright licensing agency with regard to hard copy publications and materials uploaded on to any online platforms e.g. publisher permissions to put copyright materials onto online platforms. - Mission statement or similar statement of the philosophy of the language centre (this may be part of the curriculum or other management strategy document) - AI policy detailing the principles, guidelines, and procedures governing the development, deployment, and oversight of AI technologies. - Environmental or Green Policy - Organigram or organisational chart - Job descriptions of key members of staff, including generic descriptions for teachers and other team members - Risk assessment and crisis management documents - Management and HR policies including non-discrimination and inclusion policies - Any documentation which demonstrates strategic planning procedures and systems for review and analysis of the language centre's performance and/or change management - Enrolment and student services administration systems and documentation
+- Inspection Application Form - Declaration of Statutory Compliance - Any documentation supporting the Declaration in areas such as registration of the wider institution, insurance, employment and data compliance - Data management policies and protection systems including GDPR compliance if applicable - Any document including the language centre's policy regarding the sourcing and use of technological systems - Any documentary evidence of compliance with copyright laws; for example any agreement with a national or international copyright licensing agency with regard to hard copy publications and materials uploaded on to any online platforms eg. publisher permissions to put copyright materials onto online platforms. - Mission statement or similar statement of the philosophy of the language centre (this may be part of the curriculum or other management strategy document) - Organigram or organisational chart - Job descriptions of key members of staff, including generic descriptions for teachers and other team members - Risk assessment and crisis management documents - Management and HR policies including non-discrimination and inclusion policies - Any documentation which demonstrates strategic planning procedures and systems for review and analysis of the language centre's performance and/or change management - Enrolment and student services administration systems and documentation